Jbsco/PCB_MFG/README.md

   <img src="Example/KiCAD_PCB.png" width="350" title="Circuit Board Design in KiCAD">
 </p>

 Once a board design is ready to export, _the process will diverge depending on whether you are ingesting **gerber fabrication files with Flatcam**, or **SVG files with Inkscape and JScut**_.
-Both are effective for prototyping, though Flatcam is a more advanced option and is not described in detail here (refer to http://flatcam.org/manual/procedures.html as the common precedures here are well described well enough to get started).
+Both are effective for prototyping, though Flatcam is a more advanced option and is not described in detail here (refer to http://flatcam.org/manual/procedures.html as the common precedures here are described well enough to get started).
 SVG output of individual layers is achieved in the "File → Export → SVG" menu option and selecting each layer to export.
 For this process it is recommended to select the "Color" and "Board Area Only" radio button options, as well as checking "Print one page per layer".
 These options have been tested as most compatible when exporting to Inkscape and then JScut for Gcode generation.
 </details>

 <details>